garlicservices/bus-bundle/README.md

 ;

 $result = $graphQLService->fetch();
 ```

 #### Querying external related list of objects (stitchMany)

-Example of query stitching to one another by using stitchMany() method (stitch result will be included as list of objects)
+Example of stitching queries to one another by using stitchMany() method (stitched result will be included as list of objects)

 ```php
 $graphQLService = $this->get(GraphQLService::class);